soketi/soketi/docs/ENV.md

 ### Redis Configuration

 Configuration needed to connect to a Redis server.
+The configuration is heavily based on [`ioredis`](https://github.com/luin/ioredis).
+It is therefore recommended to checkout [their documentation regarding the options](https://github.com/luin/ioredis/blob/master/API.md#new-redisport-host-options).
+Not all options offered by `ioredis` have been implemented.
+The following is a list of options made available so far:

 | Environment variable | Default | Available values | Description |
 | - | - | - | - |